-Dataseam CEO Brian Gupton and UofL James Graham Brown Cancer Center Deputy Director, Dr. John Trent, discuss Dataseam’s value providing computers to school classrooms across Kentucky while delivering computer power to cancer researchers at UofL.
+Dataseam CEO Brian Gupton and UofL Brown Cancer Center Deputy Director, Dr. John Trent, discuss Dataseam’s value providing computers to school classrooms across Kentucky while delivering computer power to cancer researchers at UofL.

 Dataseam is a relationship that puts computers in classrooms and more computer power behind the search for cancer cures.
-It’s a win-win for UofL James Graham Brown Cancer Center researchers and for the kids of Kentucky.
+It’s a win-win for UofL Brown Cancer Center researchers and for the kids of Kentucky.

 Thousands of Dataseam computers in Kentucky schools are linked together into a super computer called the DataseamGrid.
-Collectively the technology forms one of the largest computing devices in the world that powers research for new cancer treatments at UofL James Graham Brown Cancer Center.
+Collectively the technology forms one of the largest computing devices in the world that powers research for new cancer treatments at UofL Brown Cancer Center.
 Scientists using the DataseamGrid have created the largest pipeline of potential new cancer therapy drugs in America.

 These computers also provide powerful horsepower for researchers at UofL Brown Cancer Center to do structure based drug design to develop new chemotherapy treatments cost-effectively and at a fraction of the time.